tiangolo/angular-docker-multi-stage-example/README.md

 COPY package.json /app/
 ```

-* Install all the dependencies, this will be cached until we change the `package.json` file, changing our dependencies, so it won't take very long installing everything every time we iterate:
+* Install all the dependencies, this will be cached until we change the `package.json` file (changing our dependencies).
+So it won't take very long installing everything every time we iterate in our source code, just the first time and when we update the dependencies (installed packages):

 ```Dockerfile
 RUN npm install
 ```

 * Now, after installing all the dependencies, we can copy our source code.
-This section will not be cached that much, because we'll be changing our source code constantly, but we won't have to wait for it to install everything every time:
+This section will not be cached that much, because we'll be changing our source code constantly, but we already took advantage of Docker caching for all the package install steps in the commands above.
+So, let's copy our source code:

 ```Dockerfile
 COPY ./ /app/